 <div tabindex="0">This will be the first item that a tab on the keyboard will go to after any previous tabs</div>

 The value of 0 indicates that it will be accessed in sequential order.
-If you wish to have elements tab in any different order than they appear on the page, give them orders lower than previous tabindex entries.
+If you wish to have the elements tab in any different order than they appear on the page, give them orders lower than previous tabindex entries.

-One problem that can occur is if the down arrow used by keyboard navigation ends up automatically selecting the first item on the menu, instead of enabling users to move through the different items on the list.
+For example, the down arrow used by keyboard navigation automatically selects the first item on the menu instead of enabling users to move through the different items on the list.
 The down-arrow key should allow you to choose different items and use the enter key to select your desired item.

 Add these features to your site to make it easier to navigate via keyboard: